SmashedFrenzy16/Wikipedia-Page-Displayer/README.md

 # Wikipedia Page Displayer
-This is a Wikipedia page displayer with references that I made using the wikipedia module in Python.
+Want to find Wikipedia articles straight away?
+This is a Wikipedia page displayer with references that I made using the wikipedia module in Python does just that quickly and efficiently!